Lisergishnu/gatitos-delight/README.md

 The design I came up with is a very simple navigation bar with three tabs: Cats, where you will rate cats, breeds, where you can choose a breed and sample cats; and an about screen.
 Also I lay down in Sketch hotspots so I can test the flow of the app as I design it.
 I find that that saves time in the long run.

+When browsing the breeds, they will be alphabetically sorted with a mention of the country the breed comes from.

 ## 🛠 App. architecture

 At this point I explored the API with a REST client, and noticed that sometimes the API doesn't return the breed type.
 The app needs to account for that.